South Alabama vs. Texas State NCAA Football Odds, Plays and Insights | October 9, 2021

-The South Alabama Jaguars (3-1, 0-0 Sun Belt) are favored by 3.5 points when they hit the road to play the Texas State Bobcats (1-3, 0-0 Sun Belt) in Sun Belt action on Saturday, October 9, 2021 at Jim Wacker Field at Bobcat Stadium.
-The point total for the game is set at 52.5.
+The South Alabama Jaguars (3-1, 0-0 Sun Belt) visit the Texas State Bobcats (1-3, 0-0 Sun Belt) on Saturday, October 9, 2021 in matchup between Sun Belt opponents at Jim Wacker Field at Bobcat Stadium.
+Texas State is a 3.5-point underdog.
+The point total is 52.5 for the game.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.